Norway Maple threatens my roof

 Please do not ever intentionally plant this tree!

-The good news is that my neighbor has basically abandoned this house and a very happy day for us was when we had several of these invasive Norway Maples most dangerous to our house cut down.
+The good news is that my neighbor has basically abandoned this house and a very happy day for us was when we had these trees cut down.

 A wonderful reference to the impacts and eradication of other most hated plants is Invasive Plants: Guide to Identification and the Impacts and Control of Common North American Species.